 A trick if you have difficulty keeping your plate or bowl fixed on your kitchen counter while whisking with one hand and adding oil with the other hand: place your plate or bowl on top of a wet kitchen towel to keep it better in place.

-I always roll a kitchen towel up, make a circle on my kitchen counter and place the bowl in it.
+I always roll a kitchen towel up, make a circle on my kitchen counter and place the bowl on top of it.

 Works like a charm.